Chizuchizu/shipping_2/README.md

-# Shipping Optimization Challgen my solution
+# Shipping Optimization Chalenge my solution

 ## how to run